mebauer/duckdb-fema-nfip/README.md

 OpenFEMA also provides a lot of great recommendations with their guide [OpenFEMA Guide to Working with Large Data Sets](https://www.fema.gov/about/openfema/working-with-large-data-sets):
 >Once data has been successfully downloaded, viewing, manipulating, and analyzing data can be a challenge.
 A spreadsheet program such as Microsoft Excel has a data size limit.
 Large data sets will exceed spreadsheet tool row limits and will not open without data loss.
 Common text editors such as Notepad++ or Sublime have 2 GB file limits, again preventing the opening, search, and editing capabilities from working.
 Using different tools, extracting subsets, and/or aggregating detailed data are good approaches for making analysis easier.

 To address this, I designed a tutorial demonstrating how to analyze the datasets with my laptop locally.
-To achieve this, I utilized [DuckDB](https://duckdb.org/), a lightweight, high-performance SQL OLAP database management system.
+I utilized [DuckDB](https://duckdb.org/), a lightweight, high-performance SQL OLAP database management system.
 DuckDB offers a smooth experience, is blazing-fast, includes a robust Python API, and is open-source.
 I used SQL via the [Python Client API](https://duckdb.org/docs/api/python/overview.html) for data analysis and used [GeoPandas](https://geopandas.org/en/stable/) for mapping.

 The ultimate goal of this project is to promote the dataset for academic research and to assist communities in analyzing and downloading the data.
 This dataset is one of my favorites, and I hope you find these tutorials helpful in advancing the study and analysis of the NFIP.